 The leg extension is the only exercise you need to do in order to develop your quads.
-By performing as many as thirteen sets through a complete rep range you will be able to maximally stimulate your quadriceps without wasting any effort and without compromising the integrity of your spine.
+By performing as many as thirteen sets through a complete rep range, you can maximally stimulate your quadriceps without wasting any effort and compromising the integrity of your spine.

 Here is the leg extension set and rep range that I recommend:

 Set One: 50 reps